Bpedigo/TTH-python-basics/README.md

 ## Treehouse

-This repo is for all my Pyhon courses compelted through teamtreehouse.com
+This repo is for all my Python courses compelted through teamtreehouse.com

-To view my current treehouse profile https://teamtreehouse.com/brianpedigo
+To view my current treehouse profile go to https://teamtreehouse.com/brianpedigo